Generic Replacements

 User Replacements

-• @mention - Mentions the member (@username)
+• @mention or @member - Mentions the member (@username)

 • @username - Shows the member’s username